-GDOx_CFG[5:0] Description (1) 0 (0x00) Associated to the RX FIFO: Asserts when RX FIFO is filled at or above the RX FIFO threshold.
+GDOx_CFG [5:0] Description (1) 0 (0x00) Associated to the RX FIFO: Asserts when RX FIFO is filled at or above the RX FIFO threshold.
 Deasserts when RX FIFO is drained below the same threshold.
 1 (0x01) Associated to the RX FIFO: Asserts when RX FIFO is filled at or above the RX FIFO threshold or the end of packet is reached.
 Deasserts when the RX FIFO is empty.
-2 (0x02) - 3 (0x03) Reserved - used for test.
+2 (0x02) Associated to the TX FIFO: Asserts when the TX FIFO is filled at or above the TX FIFO threshold.
+Deasserts when the TX FIFO is below the same threshold.
+3 (0x03) Associated to the TX FIFO: Asserts when TX FIFO is full.
+Deasserts when the TX FIFO is drained below the TX FIFO threshold.
 4 (0x04) Asserts when the RX FIFO has overflowed.
 Deasserts when the FIFO has been flushed.
-5 (0x05) Reserved - used for test.
-6 (0x06) Asserts when sync word has been received, and de-asserts at the end of the packet.
-The pin will also de-assert when a packet is discarded due to address or maximum length filtering or when the radio enters RXFIFO_OVERFLOW state.
+5 (0x05) Asserts when the TX FIFO has underflowed.
+Deasserts when the FIFO is flushed.
+6 (0x06) Asserts when sync word has been sent / received, and de-asserts at the end of the packet.
+In RX, the pin will also de-assert when a packet is discarded due to address or maximum length filtering or when the radio enters RXFIFO_OVERFLOW state.
+In TX the pin will de-assert if the TX FIFO underflows.
 7 (0x07) Asserts when a packet has been received with CRC OK.
 Deasserts when the first byte is read from the RX FIFO.
 8 (0x08) Reserved - used for test.
 9 (0x09) Clear channel assessment.
 High when RSSI level is below threshold (dependent on the current CCA_MODE setting).
 10 (0x0A) Lock detector output.
 The PLL is in lock if the lock detector output has a positive transition or is constantly logic high.
 To check for PLL lock the lock detector output should be used as an interrupt for the MCU.
 11 (0x0B) Serial Clock.
 Synchronous to the data in synchronous serial mode.
-Data is set up on the falling edge by CC113L when GDOx_INV=0.
+In RX mode, data is set up on the falling edge by CC110L when GDOx_INV=0.
+In TX mode, data is sampled by CC110L on the rising edge of the serial clock when GDOx_INV=0.
 12 (0x0C) Serial Synchronous Data Output.
 Used for synchronous serial mode.
 13 (0x0D) Serial Data Output.
 Used for asynchronous serial mode.
 14 (0x0E) Carrier sense.
 High if RSSI level is above threshold.
 Cleared when entering IDLE mode.
 15 (0x0F) CRC_OK.
 The last CRC comparison matched.
 Cleared when entering/restarting RX mode.
-16 (0x10) - 27 (0x1B) Reserved - used for test.
-28 (0x1C) LNA_PD.
-Note: LNA_PD will have the same signal level in SLEEP and RX states.
-To control an external LNA in applications where the SLEEP state is used it is recommended to use GDOx_CFGx=0x2F instead.
-29 (0x1D) - 38 (0x26) Reserved - used for test.
-39 (0x27) CLK_32k.
-40 (0x28) Reserved - used for test.
+16 (0x10) - 26 (0x1A) Reserved - used for test.
+27 (0x1B) PA_PD.
+Note: PA_PD will have the same signal level in SLEEP and TX states.
+To control an external PA or RX/TX switch in applications where the SLEEP state is used it is recommended to use GDOx_CFGx=0x2F instead.

-(1) There are 3 GDO pins, but only one CLK\XOSC/n can be selected as an output at any time.
-If CLK\XOSC/n is to be monitored on one of the GDO pins, the other two GDO pins must be configured to values less than 0x30.
-The GDO0 default value is CLK\XOSC/192.
-To optimize RF performance, these signals should not be used while the radio is in RX.
+(1) There are 3 GDO pins, but only one CLK_XOSC/n can be selected as an output at any time.
+If CLK_XOSC/n is to be monitored on one of the GDO pins, the other two GDO pins must be configured to values less than 0x30.
+The GDO0 default value is CLK_XOSC/192.
+To optimize RF performance, these signals should not be used while the radio is in RX or TX mode.

-Table 5-15.
+Table 5-18.
 GDOx Signal Selection (x = 0, 1, or 2) (continued)